Personalized for Students

 At the end of each chapter section, there are three Refresh Questions.
 These formative assessments allow students to assess their understanding of the concepts and provide immediate, targeted feedback both for correct and incorrect answers.
 Formative Think About It assessments are sprinkled throughout each chapter, posing open-ended questions that push the student to stop and think about what they have just read, in the form of an application or extension.

 These features act as “speed bumps,” encouraging students to slow down, recall, and reflect on the content.
 Retrieval not only provides students with information about their own learning (metacognition), it strengthens neural pathways, reinforces learning, and makes it more durable.
-As students progress through the learning experience, completing Think About It and Refresh Questions along the way solidifies and builds upon what they learn.
 Over time, these activities enable students to construct a longer-lasting mental framework for economic analysis.

-The LT approach emphasizes mastering core economic concepts rather than exposing students to a wide range of theories and techniques they are unlikely to use.
+The literacy-targeted (LT) approach emphasizes mastering core economic concepts rather than exposing students to a wide range of theories and techniques they are unlikely to use.
 By concentrating on essential principles, LT instruction ensures that students can proficiently apply economic reasoning in real-world contexts.
+The potential benefits of an LT approach comes from some astounding numbers.